Raymondbamigboye/ansible_test/README.md

 # ansible_test

 I will input all the instruction here.
+All the commands!